 To read more about which cloud storage is the fastest in the land, check out our blog post about our experience with the different storage providers.

 You may want to stop odrive sync so that another application (e.g. Netflix) can optimize bandwidth or simply because you wanted to stop a certain file or folder from syncing to the cloud.

 This is an account-level setting so all sync of any files across odrive will stop.
 You can restart sync when you are ready.

-If you are downloading a very large file or folder, but you want to stop the syncing because you did not mean to sync it or simply want to pause it until later, you can stop the syncing by right clicking on it:
+If you are downloading a very large file or folder, but you want to stop the syncing because you did not mean to sync it, you can stop the syncing by right clicking on it: